devbisme/skidl/docsrc/pelicansite/content/pages/landing.md

 ```

 You may also access libraries stored in online repositories just by placing their
-URL in the list of libraries.
+URL in the list of libraries:
-(KiCad V6 symbols are found at `https://gitlab.com/kicad/libraries/kicad-symbols/-/raw/master`
-and V5 symbols are at `https://raw.githubusercontent.com/KiCad/kicad-symbols/master/`.)

 ```py
 lib_search_paths[KICAD].append('https://gitlab.com/kicad/libraries/kicad-symbols/-/raw/master')